 Graves’ disease, like Hashimoto’s, is an autoimmune disorder affecting the thyroid.
-The condition is caused by an overproduction of thyroid antibodies, specifically thyroptin receptor antibody (TRAb) and thyroid stimulating immunoglobulin (TSI).
-These substances mimic thyroid stimulating hormone (TSH), thereby accelerating thyroid activity and increasing the level of circulating thyroid hormone in the blood.
+The condition is caused by an overproduction of thyroid antibodies, specifically thyrotropin receptor antibody (TRAb) and thyroid-stimulating immunoglobulin (TSI).
+These substances mimic thyroid-stimulating hormone (TSH), thereby accelerating thyroid activity and increasing the level of circulating thyroid hormone in the blood.
 This triggers an unsustainable hastening of virtually every bodily process that ultimately results in a system-wide crash.

 It is common for individuals to develop additional autoimmune conditions following the first.
 Thyroid autoimmune disorders are no different.
 Research shows that an estimated 15 to 20 percent of those with Graves’ disease develop hypothyroidism caused by subsequent Hashimoto’s thyroiditis.
 Although it is significantly far less common, patients may also develop Graves’ Disease after Hashimoto’s.